troglobit/merecat/README.md

 merely yet another copycat, forked from the great [thttpd][] created by Jef&nbsp;Poskanzer.

-The limited feature set makes Merecat very quick:
+Merecat expands a lot on the features originally offered by thttpd, but still has a very limited feature set:

 - Virtual hosts
+- Basic `.htpassd` and `.htaccess` support
 - URL-traffic-based throttling
 - HTTP/1.1 Keep-alive
 - Built-in gzip deflate using zlib
 - HTTPS support using OpenSSL/LibreSSL

-The resulting footprint (~100 kiB) makes it suitable for small and embedded systems, even those smaller than a Raspberry Pi!
+The resulting footprint (~100 kiB) makes it quick and suitable for small and embedded systems, even those smaller than a Raspberry Pi!

 Merecat is available as free/open source software under the simplified 2-clause [BSD license][license].
 For more information, see the manual